-Some players have a very easy time getting into Elite Smash (especially if they win their first couple of games), but if they are a more middling player, it can become a slog to get the required number of Global Smash Power from playing online matches.
+Some players have an easy time getting into Elite Smash (especially if they win their first couple of games).
+But, if they are a more middling player, it can become a slog to get the required number of Global Smash Power from playing online matches.

-To make matters even more complicated, each win does not necessarily net you the same amount of GSP and a loss could lose you a significant amount of points against a player who has less GSP than you do.
+To make matters even more complicated, each win does not necessarily net you the same amount of GSP.
+However, a loss could lose you a significant amount of points against a player who has less GSP than you.

 Regardless, here are a few tips that could help you even the scales the next time you want to attempt to climb, or even stay in Elite Smash, as you can fall out if you lose too many times at the highest level.

 The amount of Global Smash Power it takes to get into Elite Smash varies by character and changes over time.
 This depends on the total number of players that are ranked.
 The game does not give you any solid indication about when you could get into Elite Smash, so you’ll want to be armed with the most up to date intel.

 That’s where Elite GSP comes in.
 The site is a community-powered portal that users submit the date, character, and GSP they were at when they hit Elite Smash.
 These reports are then averaged and give you a fair ballpark for how many points you might need.
 It’s worth noting that hitting the threshold listed doesn’t guarantee Elite Smash status, but it means that you’re close.

 Right now the average GSP to reach Elite Smash is 6,532,778 across the entire cast.

 Elite GSP also has a feature that will allow you to check your standings versus the rest of the world by entering your GSP.
 For example, if you have a GSP of 3.5 million, your GSP would be higher than 51.7% of the world.